opnfv/apex/docs/installation-instructions/installation-instructions.rst

 Install Bare Metal Jumphost
 ---------------------------

-1. If your Jumphost does not have CentOS 7 already on it, or you would like to do a fresh install, then download the Apex bootable ISO <http://artifacts.opnfv.org/> here.
+1a.
+If your Jumphost does not have CentOS 7 already on it, or you would like to do a fresh
+    install, then download the Apex bootable ISO from OPNFV artifacts <http://artifacts.opnfv.org/>.

+1b.
+If your Jump host does already have CentOS 7 with libvirt running on it then install the
+    opnfv-apex RPM from OPNFV artifacts <http://artifacts.opnfv.org/>.

-2. Boot the ISO off of a USB or other installation media and walk through installing OPNFV CentOS 7.
+2a.
+Boot the ISO off of a USB or other installation media and walk through installing OPNFV CentOS 7.
-    The ISO comes prepare to be written directly to a USB drive with dd as such:
+    The ISO comes prepared to be written directly to a USB drive with dd as such:

     ``dd if=opnfv-apex.iso of=/dev/sdX bs=4M``

     Replace /dev/sdX with the device assigned to your usb drive.
 Then select the USB device as the boot media on your Jumphost

+2b.
+Install the RDO Release RPM and the opnfv-apex RPM:

+    ``sudo yum install -y https://www.rdoproject.org/repos/rdo-release.rpm opnfv-apex-{version}.rpm``

+    This repository is needed to install OpenVSwitch, which is a dependancy of opnfv-apex.
+If you do not have external connectivity to use this repository you need to download the openvswitch RPM from the RDO Project repositories and install it with the opnfv-apex RPM.

-3. After OS is installed login to your Jumphost as root.
+3. After the operating system and the opnfv-apex RPM are installed, login to your Jumphost as root.

 4. Configure IP addresses on the interfaces that you have selected as your networks.